ddev/ddev/cmd/ddev/cmd/assets/commands/solr/README.txt

 A number of environment variables are supplied to the scripts, including:

-DDEV_APPROOT: file system location of the project on the host)
-DDEV_HOST_DB_PORT: Localhost port of the database server
-DDEV_HOST_WEBSERVER_PORT: Localhost port of the webserver
-DDEV_HOST_HTTPS_PORT: Localhost port for https on webserver
 DDEV_DOCROOT: Relative path from approot to docroot
 DDEV_HOSTNAME: Comma-separated list of FQDN hostnames DDEV_PHP_VERSION